 You're a developer or agency with multiple sites.
 The per-site economics change when you're managing 50+ WordPress installations.
 We run some client sites on managed VPS clusters because we have the expertise and scale to make it cost-effective.

 You need specific server configurations.
 Custom applications, unusual PHP versions, or special compliance requirements might force DIY hosting.
-But be honest about whether you actually need these customizations.
+Be honest about whether you truly need these customisations.

 You're building hosting expertise intentionally.
-Learning server management is valuable if it's part of your professional development.
-Just don't pretend it's free.
+Learning server management is valuable if it is part of your professional development.
+Just do not pretend it is free.

 The Hidden Costs Everyone Misses